 Creatine Sources and Needs

-We can get creatine from high-protein foods such as red meat and seafood, although at low levels compared to taking creatine supplements.
+We can get creatine from high-protein foods such as red meat and seafood, but these sources provide it at much lower levels compared to creatine supplements.

 Safety and Side Effects